softwaredev21/QuizAppIos/README.md

 # I have already started your work, please discuss on skype.
 My skype is "Jincowboy"

+I am trying to work on Upwork.com, so I need a european upwork profile.
+If you can provide upwork profile for me, I can build your project for free.
+Please add my skype and send hi.

 <p align="center">
 <img height="400" src="https://github.com/Akhilendra/Quiz-App-iOS/blob/master/Simulator%20Screen%20Shot%20-%20iPhone%206%20-%202017-11-04%20at%2012.17.06.png" />
 &nbsp&nbsp&nbsp&nbsp&nbsp&nbsp